 HOEPA

 Almost a decade after the HELCPA was introduced, the Home Ownership and Equity Protection Act (HOEPA) was enacted in 1994.
-This amendment protects consumers who are in a difficult financial situation from falling victim to predatory lending.
+This amendment protects consumers in a difficult financial situation from falling victim to predatory lending.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.